hsenasilva/sample-cqrs/README.md

 This sample code helps get you started with a CQRS Pattern

-Too know about CQRS: https://martinfowler.com/bliki/CQRS.html
+To know about CQRS: https://martinfowler.com/bliki/CQRS.html

 Related technologies: Kotlin, Spring Boot, Axon Framework, Kafka, Zookeeper and Mongo